tbuehlmann/hots_api/README.md

 #### Include Players

-Replays don't include its players per default.
-If you want to include players, use `with_players` (which is also chainable):
+Replays don't include its players and bans per default.
+If you want to include them, use `with_players` (which is also chainable):

 ```ruby
 replays = HotsApi.replays.with_players.to_a